--- WARNINGS AND PRECAUTIONS-
+-DOSAGE FORMS AND STRENGTHS-

-Blood Dyscrasias (Neutropenia, Red Blood Cell Aplasia): Monitor with blood tests; consider treatment interruption or dose reduction.
-(5.4) Gastrointestinal Complications: Monitor for complications such as bleeding, ulceration and perforations, particularly in patients with underlying gastrointestinal disorders.
-(5.5) Hypoxanthine-Guanine Phosphoribosyl-Transferase Deficiency: Avoid use of mycophenolate mofetil.
-(5.6)
+stinal Complications: Monitor for complications such as bleeding, ulceration and perforations, particularly in patients with underlying gastrointestinal disorders.
+(5.5)

-Acute Inflammatory Syndrome Associated with Mycophenolate Products: Monitor for this paradoxical
+Hypoxanthine-Guanine Phosphoribosyl-Transferase Deficiency: Avoid use of mycophenolate mofetil.
+(5.6) Acute Inflammatory Syndrome Associated with Mycophenolate Products: Monitor for this paradoxical inflammatory reaction.
+(5.7)

-Semen Donation: Avoid during therapy and for 90 days thereafter.
+Immunizations: Avoid live attenuated vaccines (5.8) Blood Donation: Avoid during therapy and for 6 weeks thereafter.
+(5.11) Semen Donation: Avoid during therapy and for 90 days thereafter.
 (5.12) Potential Impairment on Driving and Use of Machinery: Mycophenolate mofetil may affect ability to drive or